 While the oldest military service in America does not officially state who the first woman to join its ranks was, most historians agree that it was Deborah Sampson.

-Sampson was injured multiple times, sustaining a sabre wound to her head and a gunshot wound to her thigh.
-According to one source she allowed a doctor to look at her head wound but removed a musket ball from her thigh herself for fear that her secret would be discovered if she sought medical attention.
+Sampson was injured multiple times, sustaining a saber wound to her head and a gunshot wound to her thigh.
+According to one source, she allowed a doctor to look at her head wound but removed a musket ball from her thigh herself for fear that her secret would be discovered if she sought medical attention.

-According to a 1975 Army Times story, after Sampson fell gravely ill, her attending physician, Dr. Barnabas Binney, discovered her gender, but kept it a secret.
+According to a 1975 Army Times story, after Sampson fell gravely ill, her attending physician, Barnabas Binney, discovered her gender but kept it a secret.

 However, her ruse would be short-lived.
 The doctor's niece became enamored with the battle-tested young soldier, and not wanting to lead her on, Sampson wrote a revealing letter, which the woman's uncle showed to the unit's commanding officer.

-General George Washington authorized her honorable discharge from the Army and she returned to her home in Massachusetts in 1784.
+Gen. George Washington authorized her honorable discharge from the Army, and she returned to her home in Massachusetts in 1784.

 Following the advice of patriot Paul Revere, Sampson lectured in Massachusetts, New York and Rhode Island.

-Sampson died April 29, 1827, and was buried at Rock Ridge Cemetery in Sharon, Massachusetts.
+Sampson died on April 29, 1827, and was buried at Rock Ridge Cemetery in Sharon, Massachusetts.